 - Constantly quoting years of experience: At my age you have to rate experience, its one of the only things you can claim the advantage!
 But I don’t see surgeons, pilots, army officers, CEO’s constantly banging on about how many years of experience they have.
 But I do see lots of L&D folk who feel it necessary to tell me how many years they have been in L&D. Just look on Linked In at how many L&D practitioners feel the need to justify themselves with X years experience?
 What’s that about?

 - Qualification obsessed: I never feel the need to ask my Doctor about their qualifications.
 As far as I am concerned they are either qualified to do the job or they aren’t.
 The same can be said of the joiner fitting my kitchen.
 The ones that really can do it have absolutely no need to remind me how many qualifications they have.

 - Chat Room Warriors: Have you seen how many L&D/Training forums there are?
 I’m far too busy even to join most of them let alone actively participate in what appears to be pointless, irrelevant and generally negative commentary.
 One question that I saw posted in one of the largest forums went something like, “How do I get the people in my training sessions to listen to me … most of them are on their phones …”.
-Time for a career change perhaps, let alone enhancing a learning and development strategy!
+Time for a career change perhaps, let alone developing a learning and development strategy!

 - Far too busy: I can get to meet the CEO of a FTSE business easier than some L&D managers!
 I properly LOL when one L&D manager who shall remain nameless told me that her diary was full until March 2017 (it being October).
 Having held Executive roles in two of the UK’s largest firms I can tell you that such a statement makes the individual an object of ridicule.
 If you really are that busy at work then something is very, very wrong in your world!
 If on the other hand you are making excuses – pick a more credible one!